HypoNLI: Exploring the Artificial Patterns of Hypothesis-only Bias in Natural Language Inference: Related Work

 \section{Related Work}

-The bias in the data annotation exists in many tasks, e.g. lexical inference \cite{levy2015supervised}, visual question answering \cite{goyal2017making}, ROC story cloze \cite{DBLP:conf/acl/CaiTG17} etc. The NLI models are shown to be sensitive to the compositional features in premises and hypotheses~\cite{nie2018analyzing}, data permutations \cite{schluter2018data,wang2018if} and vulnerable to adversarial examples \cite{iyyer2018adversarial,minervini2018adversarially,GlocknerSG18} and crafted stress test \cite{geiger2018stress,DBLP:conf/coling/NaikRSRN18}. \cite{RudingerMD17} showed hypothesis in SNLI has the evidence of gender, racial and religious stereotypes, etc. \cite{sanchez2018behavior} analysed the behaviour of NLI models and the factors to be more robust. \cite{feng2019misleading} discussed how to use partial-input baseline (hypothesis-only classifier in NLI) in future dataset creation. \cite{clark2019don} uses an ensemble-based method to mitigate known bias.
-The InferSent model, which served as an important baseline in this paper, are found to achieve superb performance on SNLI by word-level heuristics \cite{dasgupta2018evaluating}.
+The bias in the data annotation exists in many tasks, e.g. lexical inference \cite{levy2015supervised}, visual question answering \cite{goyal2017making}, ROC story cloze \cite{DBLP:conf/acl/CaiTG17} etc. The NLI models are shown to be sensitive to the compositional features in premises and hypotheses~\cite{nie2018analyzing}, data permutations \cite{schluter2018data,wang2018if} and vulnerable to adversarial examples \cite{iyyer2018adversarial,minervini2018adversarially,GlocknerSG18,liu-etal-2020-empirical} and crafted stress test \cite{geiger2018stress,DBLP:conf/coling/NaikRSRN18}. \cite{RudingerMD17} showed hypothesis in SNLI has the evidence of gender, racial and religious stereotypes, etc. \cite{sanchez2018behavior} analysed the behaviour of NLI models and the factors to be more robust. \cite{feng2019misleading} discussed how to use partial-input baseline (hypothesis-only classifier in NLI) in future dataset creation. \cite{clark2019don} uses an ensemble-based method to mitigate known bias.
+The InferSent model, which served as an important baseline in this paper, are found to achieve superb performance on SNLI by word-level heuristics \cite{dasgupta2018evaluating}. \cite{ding-etal-2020-discriminatively} proposed shows the advantages of generative training in increasing NLI robustness.

 \cite{maccartney2009natural} first revealed the difficulties of natural language inference model with bag-of-words models.
-Different from the artificial patterns we used in this paper, other artifact evidence includes sentence occurrence \cite{zhang2019selection}, syntactic heuristics between hypotheses and premises \cite{mccoy2019right} and black-box clues derived from neural models \cite{gururangan2018annotation,poliak2018hypothesis,he2019unlearn}.
+Different from the artificial patterns we used in this paper, other artifact evidence includes sentence occurrence \cite{zhang2019selection}, syntactic heuristics between hypotheses and premises \cite{mccoy2019right} and black-box clues derived from neural models \cite{gururangan2018annotation,poliak2018hypothesis,he2019unlearn,karimi-mahabadi-etal-2020-end}.

 The adversarial debiasing training proposed in this paper is inspired by the success of Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}.
 Several works on learning encoders which are invariant to certain properties of text and image \cite{chen2018adversarial,zhang2017aspect,xie2017controllable,moyer2018evading,jaiswal2018unsupervised} in the adversarial settings.